How Compounding Works in Mutual Funds

 What is Compounding?

-Compounding happens when your investment earns returns and those returns are reinvested to earn even more.
-Over time, this creates a snowball effect that helps your money grow faster.
+Compounding happens when the money you invest earns returns, and those returns are reinvested to earn even more.
+Over time, it creates a cycle where your wealth grows faster year after year.

 How Compound Interest Works in Mutual Fund Investments?